SpaceODY/Space-Shuttle-System-Expanded/README.md

 Thanks to vevladdd for getting waterfall support for this mod.
 Thanks to Al2Me6 for the templates on the RCS and SSME (Waterfall)

 Shuttle Fixes are implemented from Raiz Space.
-Check out his youtube channel with this link: https://www.youtube.com/channel/UCeHMXQRT6D3o2sbfsqkpCcA
+(NO LONGER UP TO DATE, WILL BE SOON) Check out his youtube channel with this link: https://www.youtube.com/channel/UCeHMXQRT6D3o2sbfsqkpCcA

 ROE-Waterfall can be found here: https://github.com/vevladdd/ROE-Waterfall